petermr/pyami/CONFIG.md

 * the dictionary repositories are
 * any of the standard data/text repositories are.

-She also needs to set the `PYAMI` environment variable to point to her `config.ini` file
+She also needs to set the `PYAMI_HOME` environment variable to point to the directory containing her `config.ini` file

 ## typical config.ini
 ````